awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==
+= 2.9.12, March 26, 2019 =
+* Fix: Limit PayPal PDT verification to purchase sessions.
+* Fix: Discount start times were not accounting for GMT offsets.
+* Fix: Improved reliability of the State field when selecting different countries.
+* Fix: GDPR Data Exporter now skips any requests for customer data when no customer is found for a user.
+* Fix: WordPress 5.x : apiFetch call was resulting in invalid JSON response.
+* Fix: Corrected a conditional check typo when determining if settings page is EDD related.

 = 2.9.11, January 6, 2019 =
 * Fix: PayPal PDT amount validation fails for some accounts due to missing payment_gross field.